vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 Among methodologies for this recipe, we will use the one inspired by [_Chaos Monkey_](https://en.wikipedia.org/wiki/Chaos_engineering); One that creates various errors on purpose, and ___see___ why it was needed to prevent such errors in the first place.

 #### Sidetalk (If you are busy dev, please skip this)
 Why we don't make a recipe for solution to a problem, but a recipe for a problem itself?
-Read this quote from _Aristotle_ and ask me again
+Read this quote from _Aristotle_ and please ask me again
 :::tip QUOTE
 _He who sees things grow from their beginning will have the best view of them_